ph4ntonn/Stowaway/README_EN.md

 #### --up/--down

-These two parameter can be used on admin&&agent, can be used both in active && passive mode
+These two parameter can be used on admin&&agent, can be used both under active && passive mode

 But note that there is no ```--up``` parameter on admin